This article may contain links from our affiliate partners. Please read how we make money!

 Pros:

-- Eco-friendly coating – No harmful chemicals or toxins are used in enameled iron cookware.
+- Eco-friendly coating – No harmful chemicals or toxins are used in enameled iron cookware and cast iron pans.

 - Incredible heat distribution – Ensures that your food is cooked evenly without any burnt or undercooked sections.

-- Fantastic durability – Iron is easily one of the most durable materials used in cookware products.
+- Fantastic durability – cast iron pans are easily one of the most durable materials used in cookware products.

 Cons: